MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/validation-operations-manager.md

 ## Installer Validation (recommended)

-After you download the installation media (zip), we recommend to verify that the file isn't corrupted.
+After you download the installation media (zip), we recommend verifying that the file isn't corrupted.
 Following is the checksum for the file:

 ::: moniker range="sc-om-2025"
 ```